Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

+It is not clear how the conditions (a) to (e) are related when the condition $m_+/m\to0$ fails.
+For $\alpha>1$, however, this latter condition seems to be a reasonable restriction--- without assuming any additional one on the tails of $F$---for a description of relations of the quantities of interest.
+The situation is somewhat different for $\al=1$ where (a) and (c) are equivalent to each other and entail (b) and (d) for every r.w. with $\sigma^2=\infty$ (see Remark \ref{Rem11} below and/or \cite{Uexit}).

-\begin{corollary} \, {\rm (i)} If $m_+/m\to 0$, then $F$ belongs to the domain of attraction of the normal law if and only if one of conditions (a) to (e) holds with $\alpha =2$.
+\begin{corollary} \, {\rm (i)} If $m_+/m\to 0$, then $F$ belongs to the domain of attraction of the normal law if and only if either one of conditions (a) to (e) holds with $\alpha =2$.

-{\rm (ii)} If $\mu_+/\mu \to0$ and $1<\alpha <2$, then $F$ belongs to the domain of attraction of a stable law of exponent $\alpha$ if and only if one of (a) to (e) holds.
+{\rm (ii)} Suppose $\mu_+/\mu \to0$ and $1<\alpha <2$.
+Then $F$ belongs to the domain of attraction of a stable law of exponent $\alpha$ if and only if either one of (a) to (e) holds.

-{\rm [(ii) follows immediately from Theorem \ref{thm5} in view of the well-known characterization theorem for the domain of attraction.
+{\rm [(ii) follows immediately from Theorem \ref{Thm8} because of the well-known characterization theorem for the domain of attraction.
 As for (i) see (2) in Appendix (A).]} \end{corollary}

-Spitzer's condition (a), playing important role for the study of fluctuations of random walks, holds for $F$ belonging to the domain of attraction of a stable law except for a very special case (i.e., a certain sub-case of the case when the exponent equals 1 and the positive and negative tails are asymptotically equivalent), and it is of interest to find a condition for the reverse implication being true.
-In \cite{D} and \cite{Em} it is observed that Spitzer's condition implies the domain of attraction if one tail outweighs the other overwhelmingly---intrinsically much restrictive than $m_+/ m \to 0$.
-The corollary above in particular improves their results when the exponent of the stable law is larger than 1.
-The next one provides a corresponding answer for $\alpha=1$. \begin{corollary} \, Suppose $m_+/m \to 0$.
-Then in order that one of (a) to (e) holds with $\alpha =1$ but $F$ is not attracted by any stable law it is necessary and sufficient that $ \eta_-(x)$ varies slowly at infinity but $xF(-x)$ does not, \end{corollary}
+The condition $\lim P[S_n>0]=\rho$\;---apparently stronger than the so-called Spitzer's condition $n^{-1} \sum_{k=1}^n P[S_k>0] \to \rho$ but equivalent to it (cf. \cite{D_L}, \cite{BD})---plays an important role in the study of fluctuations of r.w.s.
+This condition holds if $F$ belongs to the domain of attraction of a stable law but not to its sub-class consisting of those distributions for which the exponent of the limit stable law equals one and the positive and negative tails are asymptotically equivalent.
+It is of interest to find a condition for the reverse implication to be true.
+Doney \cite{D} and Emery \cite{Em} observed that for $\alpha>1$, Spitzer's condition (a) implies the domain of attraction if one tail outweighs the other overwhelmingly---conditions much stronger than $\mu_+/ \mu \to 0$.
+The part (ii) of Corollary \ref{Cor9} sharpens their results.
+For $\alpha=1$ the assertion corresponding to (ii) fails since the slow variation of $\eta_-$ does not imply the regular variation of $\mu_-$.